cloudflare/workers-sdk/.changeset/late-eggs-enjoy.md

 "wrangler": patch
 ---

-fix: preserve dashes in `wrangler types` generation for vars, bindings, etc.
+fix: better handle dashes and other invalid JS identifier characters in `wrangler types` generation for vars, bindings, etc.

 Previously, with the follwing in your `wrangler.toml`, an invalid types file would be generated: